AshiqurRah/AshiqurRah/README.md

 * 🌍  I'm based in Singapore
 * ✉️  You can contact me at [ashiqur.rahman.ha@gmail.com](mailto:ashiqur.rahman.ha@gmail.com)
-* 🧠  I'm learning PostgreSQL * 🤝  I'm open to collaborating on any React projects
+* 🧠  I'm learning PostgreSQL
 * 🤝  I'm open to collaborating on any React projects

 ### Skills